srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 For the predictor data you can follow the exact same pattern.
 However that would require you to know the ModelID's, so it is preferable to piggy-back on the model data you exported and let the system figure out which ModelID's to use.

-1. Go back to your model data flow and make the destination abstract
+1. Create a dataflow on **Data-Decision-ADM-PredictorBinningSnapshot**
 2. Source the predictor flow with the **pyADMPredictorSnapshots** dataset
-3. Instead of a filter like we did for the model data, use a Compose shape, and compose with the dataflow you created in the first steps
+3. Instead of a filter like in the previous one, first add a Compose shape
-4. Add a dummy property to hold the model data (single page property of class **Data-Decision-ADM-ModelSnapshot**)
+4. Go back to your model data flow and make the destination abstract.
+Then use this in the Compose.
+The condition is equal **pyModelID**, use a new property to hold the model data (single page property of class **Data-Decision-ADM-ModelSnapshot**).
-5. Condition is **pyModelID** is the same on both
+5. Add a filter to filter out any predictor data that does not match
 6. Destination is a custom Cassandra dataset like before

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/DataFlowExportSelectedPredictors.png" width="100%">